grantjenks/syntaxforest/README.rst

 - Improve performance of search result rendering

-- Provide an endpoint for snippets as CSV?
+- Provide an endpoint for snippets as CSV? and JSON?

 - Deploy new version to PyPI